 Why does migraine burden healthcare?

-Migraine patients had on average 1.7 times more health care visits than controls.
-In particular, the need to switch preventive medication significantly increased the number of visits.
+Migraine patients had, on average, 1.7 times more healthcare visits than controls.
+The need to change prophylactic medication, in particular, significantly increased the number of visits.

 What conclusions were drawn from the study?

-Migraine poses a significant burden of disease for both the individual and society.
-Early diagnosis, proper treatment, and prevention of comorbidities are important in migraine management.
+Migraine causes a significant disease burden for both individuals and society.
+Early diagnosis, correct treatment, and prevention of comorbidities are important in managing migraine.